 1. Ram Testicle

-Unfortunately I don’t have a photo for this one, as I kind of ate it unknowingly.
+Unfortunately, I don’t have a photo for this one, as I kind of ate it unknowingly.
 While living in my village in The Gambia I joined my host family for their celebration of Tobaski, or Eid al-Adha.
 This is a Muslim holiday that commemorates Abraham’s willingness to submit to God’s command and sacrifice his son.
-Of course as the story goes, God intervened and made it so that a sheep would be sacrificed instead.
+Of course, as the story goes, God intervened and made it so that a sheep would be sacrificed instead.
 So for Tobaski, my host family had bought a large ram that they would slaughter for the holiday and have a feast to commemorate.

 Now I’ll spare you all the gory details as to how they went about slaughtering the ram.
 But there was a certain point when the testicles were removed and my six-year-old host brother carried them away in a small bowl.
 I ended up losing track of them from there.
 When we had our feast I was excited to have a great amount of meat.
-Most of the time we didn’t have much meat to eat, or other protein sources for that matter.
+Most of the time we didn’t have much meat to eat or other protein sources for that matter.
 So I ate a lot of it from the food bowl that I shared with my host father and host brothers.

 However, it wasn’t until after dinner when I thought about where the testicles might have ended up.
 So I ask my six-year-old host brother if they were in the food bowl.
 And he said yes with a big smile on his face!
-At first I thought maybe I had asked the question wrong, since I spoke in Sarahule.
+At first, I thought maybe I had asked the question wrong since I spoke in Sarahule.
 But then I asked my older host brother who spoke some English, and he confirmed it.
 So I ended that night with ram testicle in my stomach!
-Gosh that sounds so wrong saying it out loud!
+Gosh, that sounds so wrong saying it out loud!

 To Sum Up

 So there you have it!
 The 3 craziest foods that I’ve eaten so far.
 Though I’m determined to indulge in even crazier things as I continue my adventures.
-Because I believe that trying new, and often unusual, foods is an important part of any travel experience.
+Because I believe that trying new, and often unusual, food is an important part of any travel experience.
 And I encourage anyone else to do the same, even if it involves stepping outside of your comfort zone!
 After all, the edge of your comfort is where life begins!